 - An intuitive user-interface for end-users to create, update and collaborate on events and attributes/indicators.
 A graphical interface to navigate seamlessly between events and their correlations.
+An event graph functionality to create and view relationships between objects and attributes.
 Advanced filtering functionalities and warning list to help the analysts to contribute events and attributes.

 - storing data in a structured format (allowing automated use of the database for various purposes) with an extensive support of cyber security indicators along fraud indicators as in the financial sector.

 - export: generating IDS (Suricata, Snort and Bro are supported by default), OpenIOC, plain text, CSV, MISP XML or JSON output to integrate with other systems (network IDS, host IDS, custom tools)

 - import: bulk-import, batch-import, free-text import, import from OpenIOC, GFI sandbox, ThreatConnect CSV or MISP format.

 - Flexible free text import tool to ease the integration of unstructured reports into MISP.